On the asymptotic behaviour of semigroups for flows in infinite networks

 \section{Introduction}

-Consider a transport process on an infinite network, modeled by an infinite, directed graph $G = (V, E)$ which is assumed to be simple, locally finite and non-degenerate and consider $G$ as a metric graph by identifying each edge with the unit interval $[0, 1]$ and parametrizing it contrarily to its direction (see Sections~\ref{section:preliminaries}~and~\ref{section:applications-to-transport-equations-in-infinite-networks} for definitions).
+Consider a transport process on an infinite network, modeled by an infinite, directed graph $G = (V, E)$, which is assumed to be simple, locally finite and non-degenerate.
+Moreover, one can consider $G$ as a metric graph by identifying each edge with the unit interval $[0, 1]$ and parametrizing it contrarily to its direction (see Sections~\ref{section:preliminaries}~and~\ref{section:applications-to-transport-equations-in-infinite-networks} for definitions).